dorianps/TLEprediction/README.md

 >**Why is Freesurfer parcellation needed?**
 *To know where to look in the PET image and get the right asymmetries of signal and signal variance.*
 **How can I get the parcellation from Freesurfer?**
 *Check the [Freesurfer Beginner guide](https://surfer.nmr.mgh.harvard.edu/fswiki/FreeSurferBeginnersGuide).
+Once you install Freesurfer, a command like*
-The command `recon-all` is what you need, without complicated options.
-Something like `recon-all -i T1.nii -s JohnB -sd /home/Freesurfer/ -all` will output the analysis of T1.nii in a folder named JohnB in /home/Freesurfer/.
-You will need the wmparc file in the "mri" folder.
-You can convert it to niftii with something like `mri_convert --in_type mgz --out_type nii --out_orientation RAS /home/Freesurfer/JohnB/mri/wmparc.mgz `*
+`recon-all -i T1.nii -s JohnB -sd /home/Freesurfer/ -all`
+*will output the analysis of T1.nii in a folder named JohnB in /home/Freesurfer/.
+The wmparc file is what you need, convert it to niftii if necessary*
+`mri_convert --in_type mgz --out_type nii --out_orientation RAS /home/Freesurfer/JohnB/mri/wmparc.mgz `
 **Why can't you do everything in Matlab or everything in R?**
 *R can easily run penalized logistic regression, but has limited resources for image processing.*
 *Matlab can do image processing through SPM, but has limited resources for penalized regression.*